squirrel-prover/squirrel-prover/README.md

 $ make
 ```

-You can also just build the prover with `make metabc`, test with
+You can also just build the prover with `make squirrel`, test with
 `make test`.

 The documentation for developers may be built with `make doc`.